Tools6 min readby agent-kay

 # update CI to use TENE_MASTER_PASSWORD instead of DOPPLER_TOKEN

-Doppler stayed available the whole time, which is the nice thing about cloud products — I could have rolled back by reversing any project individually.
+Doppler stayed live the whole time.
+That is the nice thing about cloud products — I could roll back any single project by reversing the steps.

-After a week of both products running in parallel, I cancelled the Doppler subscription.
-No surprises, no "oh I forgot about that one value in production."
-The migration path is short because the abstraction is the same: both tools set env vars on a child process.
+After a week with both tools running side by side, I cancelled my Doppler plan.
+No surprises.
+No "wait, I forgot a value in production."
+The path is short because the abstraction is the same — both tools set env vars on a child process.

 What I do not miss about Doppler

 • The dashboard login flow.
-Small friction, adds up.
+Small friction.
+It adds up.

-• Waiting for the CLI to talk to the cloud when I am on an airplane.
+• Waiting for the CLI to talk to the cloud while on an airplane.

-• The vague worry of "is my Doppler account compromised? do I need to rotate things just in case?"
+• The vague worry of "is my Doppler account safe?
+Should I rotate keys just in case?"

 What I do miss about Doppler

-• Honestly, the polish.
-The dashboard is beautiful, the CLI error messages are top-tier, the docs are first-class.
+• The polish, honestly.
+The dashboard is pretty.
+The CLI errors are excellent.
+The docs are first-class.

-• A single place to see what secrets exist across every project.
-With a local vault you see per-project only.
+• One place to see every secret across every project.
+With a local vault, you only see one project at a time.

-• The k8s operator if I needed it.
+• The k8s operator if I ever needed it.
 I did not.

 The verdict

-This is not a "tene is better than Doppler" article.
+This is not a "tene beats Doppler" piece.
 It is "Doppler and a local vault solve different halves of the problem, and I weighted the local-first half more."

-If you are a team paying Doppler and it works for you: great, stay.
-If you are a solo developer paying Doppler because it was the best option in 2024 and you have not reconsidered since AI coding agents took over your workflow: worth a weekend afternoon to reconsider.
+If you are a team paying for Doppler and it works for you — stay.
+If you are a solo dev paying for Doppler because it was the best option in 2024, and you have not rethought it since AI coding agents took over your day — it is worth a weekend afternoon to look again.

-Good products live side by side for different use cases.
+Good products live side by side for different jobs.